jessepav/lacygoill-wiki-backup/par/par.md

 It  copies its  input  to  its output,  changing  all  white characters  (except newlines) to spaces, and reformatting each paragraph.

-Paragraphs are separated by protected, blank, and bodiless lines, and optionally delimited by indentation (see the boolean option 'd').
+Paragraphs  are  separated  by protected/blank/bodiless  lines,  and  optionally delimited by indentation (see the boolean option 'd').

 Each OP is generated from the corresponding IP as follows: